Admissions

 Where to Start

 Any recommended services will be determined through the completion of a current assessment.
-You can schedule this assessment by calling (509) 248-1800 or emailing admissions@triumphtx.org.
+Please visit our Contact Page to reach out to the correct program for you.

 Outpatient treatment is normally paid by one of the following methods: private insurance, Medicaid, CA Reunite, tribal funding, cash, check or credit.
 There is a sliding fee scale.
 What this means is the fee is based on your personal financial income (i.e. if your household income of one (1) is under $1,000 a month you could qualify for the discounted rate).